djhemath/hemath.dev/content/blog/journal-jan-2024.md

 ## Some achievements
 1. Learned to use the react-hook-form and integrated it with my custom components in the Dev profile page project.
 Faced issues with file uploads, but solved it eventually.
 2. Completed an algorithm that randomly picks a position in an image, draws a custom shape in it and extracts a copy of that shape.
-It's used in the “Slider captcha” variant in my office project “MTCaptcha”.
+It's used in the "Slider captcha" variant in my office project "MTCaptcha".
 I did all this with plain ol'Java and AWT.
 The performance is stunning, it takes just 7ms to generate a pair of images.
 3. Strongly said NO to my other project in the office as I used up my allocated time for that project.
 I defended all the requests, urgent things and boldly said No.

 ## Some failures/mistakes